 NOTE: The DC application profile configuration procedure from Controlling Application Server to eMMTel Enabler Server has been captured in solution#4.

-2. The eMMTel Enabler Server uploads DC application package to DCAR, with the following two alternatives mechanisms:.

-Option 1 SA2 defines the DCAR interface: The eMMTel Enabler Server uploads the DC application package to DCAR via NEF or DCSF.

-Option 2 SA6 defines the DCAR interface: The eMMTel Enabler Server invokes the API of the DCAR to upload the DC application package.
+2. The eMMTel Enabler Server invokes the API of the DCAR to upload the DC application package.

-Editor's note: The mechanism about how to upload DC application package from DCAR depends on the feedback of SA2

 3. The eMMTel Enabler Server sends the DC application package configuration response to the Controlling Application Server, the response message includes information elements as specified in Table 8.13.2.1-2.

 Table 8.13.2.1-2: Information elements in the upload DC application package response